stan-dev/math/doxygen/contributor_help_pages/developer_doc.md

 # Contributing {#contribution}

 Thanks for reading!
-We love contributions from everyone in the form of discussion, issues, and pull requests.
+We love contributions from everyone in the form of discussions, issues, and pull requests.

 This is the short version.
 There's more information on the [wiki](https://github.com/stan-dev/math/wiki/Developer-Doc#contributing).